IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 - `metrics_monitoring`- (Object) to enable metrics tracking with IBM Cloud Monitoring - Optional- Set up your IBM Cloud Monitoring service instance to receive metrics for your IBM Cloud Object Storage bucket.

   Nested scheme for `metrics_monitoring`:
-  - `metrics_monitoring_crn` - (Required, string) Required the first time `metrics_monitoring` is configured.
-The instance of IBM Cloud Monitoring receives the bucket metrics.
+  - `metrics_monitoring_crn` - (Optional, string) If `metrics_monitoring_crn` is populated, then enabled events are sent to the Metrics Monitoring instance specified.
+  **Note:**
+ When the `metrics_monitoring_crn` is not populated, then enabled metrics are sent to the monitoring instance associated to the container's location unless otherwise specified in the Metrics Router service configuration..
   - `request_metrics_enabled` : (Optional, Bool) If set to **true**, all request metrics `ibm_cos_bucket_all_request` is sent to the monitoring service `@1mins` granulatiy.
   - `usage_metrics_enabled` : (Optional, Bool) If set to **true**, all usage metrics that is `bytes_used` is sent to the monitoring service.e.